-Chief Joseph Yahner and the men and women of the Phoenix Police Department will host law enforcement professionals from around the world at #SMILEcon #11 April 28th-30th, 2014.
-This will be the only U.S. based SMILE Conference in 2015.
+Chief Jeff McGuire and the men and women of the Niagara Regional Police Service will host law enforcement professionals from around the world at #SMILEcon #12 October 6th-8th, 2015.

 The first day of the conference focuses on how social media has been used to build new relationships & develop trust & confidence with communities.
 Day two will feature various aspects of event management using social media platforms.
 Day three is specifically for police officers & police staff only and will feature how Social Media platforms have been used during criminal investigations.

 As at every SMILEcon, we are working on an international mix of speakers who are the leading thinkers in this area.
 Our subject matter experts will lead delegates through three public-safety-specific and information-packed intense days of social media and Internet education.

 From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone who is interested in social media and its many applications in the field of law enforcement, community engagement, event management, crime prevention and investigations.

 Delegate rates haven’t been raised in the entire five year history of the conference are extremely competitively priced and include tea, coffee and a hot buffet lunch.